Frequently Asked Questions.

 Further reviews may be required to most effectively assist with recovery and/or return to work.

+In order to conduct the consultation and issue a report to your employer we will require your consent.
+You have the option to view the proposed report before it is released to your employer.
 If, however, you do not consent to the consultation, and/or the release of the management report, your employer will use other information available to them when making business decisions.
 This may mean that they do not have the best available information to make decisions that may affect you and your health at work.
+Please note that you can withdraw your consent at any point in the process.

 Any clinical information taken during the consultation will be stored securely and confidentially by Occupational Health.
 Your employer does not access to this information.